English French German Italian Portuguese Russian Spanish

 • The WSHRC has a proactive education and training program geared towards eliminating and preventing discrimination.

-• Training is provided to the “Respondent” community (employers, landlords, shop owners, etc.) who are interested in understanding and complying with the law.
+• Training is provided to the public, employers, landlords, shop owners and anyone who is interested in understanding and complying with the law.

 What is the cost for training?